top of page

 4. Video analysis

-Every player has differences in body type and biomechanics.
-Likewise, there should not be a one size fits all approach to finding the most efficient and effective swing possible.
-By understanding each individual players biomechanics, we can start with a good base of the physical makeup of a player before we start making mechanical adjustments.
+Every player differs in body type and biomechanics, so there is no one-size-fits-all approach to finding the most efficient and effective swing.
+By understanding each player's biomechanics, we can build a solid foundation for their physical makeup before making mechanical adjustments.

-We are OnBaseU certified in hitting and we use their physical screening to understand the player and their physical makeup.
-OnBaseU is constantly evolving its evaluations and we stay up to date with their latest research.
+We are OnBaseU-certified in hitting and using their physical screening to assess each player's makeup.
+We track OnBaseU's evolving evaluations and stay up to date on its latest research.

-Our 9 panel power test will measure the athletes stregnth and compare that to MLB or Team USA softball averages.
+Our 9-panel power test will measure the athlete's strength and compare that to MLB or Team USA softball averages.
 (Average vertical jump in the MLB is currently 27").

-After getting a physical baseline, we establish the player's starting exit velocity.
-This gives us an idea of what the player is capable of as their swing is currently constructed.
-We also check launch angle and vertical bat angle for a consistent and proper bat path.
+After establishing a physical baseline, we record the player's exit velocity.
+This shows their current swing capability.
+We also assess launch angle and vertical bat angle for a consistent, proper bat path.

 EXAMPLE

-We want to build the swing from the ground up using the ground to produce the force where we are the strongest.
+We want to build the swing from the ground up, generating force from the ground where we are strongest.

-Looking at this player's assessment, the firing sequence was out of order.
-Their torso starts to turn before the hips reducing power and increasing time to contact.
-Generally, these players tend to be late in their swing and are limited in their production of power.
-Looking at their upper body measurement in the upper right corner, you can see they start their swing at -53 degrees (ideal is -10 to -25).
-With this much over-rotation, it forces the torso to start turning early, elongating the swing and cutting off the power that is produced by the lower half.
+In this player's assessment, the firing sequence was out of order.
+The torso turns before the hips, reducing power and increasing time to contact.
+These players are generally late in their swing and limited in power production.
+In the upper-right corner, their upper-body measurement shows they start at -53 degrees (ideal: -10 to -25).
+This over-rotation forces the torso to turn early, lengthens the swing, and reduces lower-body power.

 Screenshot (13).png